barrettkwise/barrettkwise/README.md

 <!-- About -->
 <h3> About Me </h4>
 <p>
-I am a <a href="https://data.science.vt.edu/programs/cmda.html">CMDA</a> (Geosciences Path) student at Virginia Tech trying to get my foot in the door of the programming world.
+I am a <a href="https://data.science.vt.edu/programs/cmda.html">CMDA</a> (Geosciences Path) student at Virginia Tech interested in ML and Geology.
-I have a solid understanding of Python and other software development tools, such as Git and the command line (bash/zsh).
-To prove my proficiency with these tools, I have linked below my school work, personal projects, and certifications.
-My schedule is varied as I have to keep up with school work and other commitments, but I am willing to work whenever I have free time.
-If you would to suggest a project idea to me, or work with me on one of my ongoing projects, please feel free to send me an email and I will get back to you as soon as possible.
+Feel free to via <a href="mailto:barrettw@vt.edu">email</a> or any of my linked profiles.
 </p>

 <!-- Projects -->